gvwilson/sensibleadventures/maddy-roo/old.md

 careful to keep the relief out of her voice.
 There wasn't much call for sign painting and portraiture in Rusty Bridge.
-Between people paying just a little more than they needed to and the mending and housecleaning Mama Roo took on the family was managing to get by, but Maddy knew that dinner for two extra people tonight would have meant no lunch for her mother the next day.
+Between people paying just a little more than they needed to and the mending and housecleaning that Mama Roo took on the family was managing to get by, but Maddy knew that dinner for two extra people tonight would have meant no lunch for her mother the next day.
-Mama Roo would have insisted if it was almost anyone else---she was as proud as a lion when it came to keeping house---but Gumption was practically almost family and somehow Special Leaf always made people feel comfortable when no one else could.
+Mama Roo would have insisted if it was almost anyone else---she was as proud as a lion when it came to keeping house---but Gumption was practically almost family and somehow Shaper Leaf always made people feel comfortable when no one else could.

-"Can I walk Gumption home?"
+"Can I walk with Gumption home?"
 Maddy asked her mother as casually as she could.
 "We haven't hardly had a chance to talk."